Hope in the Heart CIC

 Welcome to Messages from the HeART

-This page has been created to provide some context to the artwork you are viewing as you walk around the exhibition.
-Due to the grassroots nature of the project (ie shortage of capacity, funding and IT skills) it is rudimentary, a bit gappy, and in no particular order :) a little patience and detective work are required!
-Please talk to the artists too - at least one will always be present.
+Due to the grassroots nature of the project (ie shortage of capacity, funding and IT skills) it is rudimentary, a bit gappy, and in no particular order, and may not have been entirely updated :)

-We welcome you into our various worlds and ask that you visit with a loving heart, and honour these pieces.
+The artists welcome you into our various worlds and ask that you visit with a loving heart, and honour these pieces.

 The time, courage, generosity, wisdom, hope, pain and healing that have gone into them cannot be quantified.